p-zalejko/change-data-capture-example/slides.md

 - reliable (no dual writes!)
 - nice tool for integrastion with legacy systems
+- ETL (ang.
+Extract, Transform and Load)
+  - data lakes
-- can provide data for data lakes and data warehouses
+  - data warehouses
 - `before` and `after` states in events

 ---